USMA-SIGSAC/learn-C/README.md

     <li>Tools
         <ul>
             <li><a href="http://rogerdudler.github.io/git-guide/">Here's</a> a good Git tutorial.
 Use the commands rather than other ways of interacting with Github to build proficiency.</li>
             <li>Use Vim as your text editor for LCTHW.
-If you're on a target box you don't get to choose what tools are installed, so learn Vim because it (or at least Vi) should be on every *nix box. <a href="">Here's a good Vim tutorial.</a></li>
+If you're on a target box you don't get to choose what tools are installed, so learn Vim because it (or at least Vi) should be on every *nix box. <a href="http://www.openvim.com/">Here's a good Vim tutorial.</a></li>
         </ul>
     <li>Install Git if you don't have it</br>
         &nbsp&nbsp<code>sudo apt-get install git</code>